strongloop/loopback/test/README.md

 <a name="model-modelvalidateslengthofproperty-options"></a>
 ## Model.validatesLengthOf(property, options)
-Require a property length to be within a specified range..
+Require a property length to be within a specified range.

 ```js
 User.validatesLengthOf('password', {min: 5, message: {min: 'Password is too short'}});